About

 Variations

-The following example is focused on creating variations of a local image.
+The following example is focused on creating variations of a local

-The images are then moved to ${HOME}/catvariation0.png
+with five different variations.
+The images are then moved to

-and so on as the final step:
+${HOME}/logo-variation1.png and so on as the final

 #!/usr/bin/env ruby